Funding Opportunities for Adults

 Yearly Meeting officers, representatives, and committee members who do not request reimbursement are still asked to submit to the treasurer reports of out-of-pocket and in-kind expenses such as travel, long distance telephone charges, and postage, so that the cost of conducting Yearly Meeting business may be accurately known.

 LEYM Annual Meeting.
 Waived fees are offered to help Friends attend Annual Sessions.
-Currently, first-time attenders receive 1/3 off their total costs, all children 18 and under are not charged for lodging, and LEYM covers 2/3 of the cost of meals for those aged 3-18 (there is no charge for children under 3).
+Currently, first-time attenders receive 1/3 off their total costs, Clerks of Monthly Meetings and Worship Groups receive 25% of their costs, all children 18 and under are not charged for lodging, and LEYM covers 2/3 of the cost of meals for those aged 3-18 (there is no charge for children under 3).

 In addition, the following volunteers get room, meals, and registration at no cost: